 Arcueid also offers to make Shiki her minion in the Ciel path, reasoning that it'll work out for both of them since it lets her keep Shiki by her side, and Shiki will gain the backup needed to fight off Roa's Demonic Possession.
 Shiki ends up refusing her regardless, but the manner in which you refuse her decides whether or not you get the Good ending.

-The Neverhood gives 3 choices after this proposal: you can either accepts proposal and betray villain by either I Can Rule Alone or returning crown to legitimate king.
+The Neverhood gives 2 choices after this proposal: Klaymen can either accept Klogg's proposal and then betray him through I Can Rule Alone, or return the crown to the legitimate king.

 Ceville does not openly contain such a proposal, but ends in the best possible way: Evil Ceville marries dumb but good hearted Queen Gwendolyn and actually rule together.
 After all, goodies are no less evil they just hide it better.

 This can happen a few times in E.V.O.: Search for Eden.
 The first time, you are offered to join the tyrannosaurs in ruling over the world.
 You can, but you are then treated to viewing the extinction of your new allies...and you.
 Later in the game, you are given the choice to join King Rogon in his undersea kingdom.
 Another Non-Standard Game Over awaits you if you accept.
 The actual Final Boss, Bolbox, doesn't make this offer because he has the same motivations as the Protagonist- getting to Eden and becoming Gaia's partner- , which only one person can achieve at a time.

 The Elder Scrolls III: Morrowind: Dagoth Ur wants to become friends with Nerevar again.
 He constantly makes offers for the Nerevarine to join his side, even until the final battle.
 The player can't choose to side with Dagoth Ur, since to side with Dagoth Ur is to go against and piss off Azura, as well as a few other Daedra Lords that support the Dunmer.